 I grew up in Manila, Philippines, but three years ago, I moved to the beautiful island of Oahu, Hawaiiand lived on my own, before pursuing my travel dreams for months and finally settling in Washington DC, USA.
-I’m currently studying French, Economics and Social Studies.
+I’m currently studying French, Economics and Creative Writing.

 I have dysthymia and major depressive disorder, wherein I have a constant state of sadness that is just *there* and every so often I get these “dips” of depressive episodes, and general anxiety disorder.
 I write about my struggles as a way of coping (perhaps a little bit too much).
 I wasn’t too open about my mental health before, but after numerous people have reached out to me and told me that I have somehow made them feel less alone in sharing my struggles, I hope that in chronicling my journey towards self care, I can provide the sanctuary people have given me in the same way.
 My inbox is always open for a friendly hello!